 There seems to be more evidence to support the rewards camp,.
 These get better results as far as external motivators go.

 But punishment also works.
 For instance, if you are afraid you may fail your test, this may push you to study harder.
 If you are scared of getting unfavorable feedback at your annual review, you will try to perform above average during the year.

 You may not be happy or feel joy in doing these things, but the point is that you will likely do them anyway.
 Scaring yourself a little can be beneficial—as in “If I don’t study hard, I will flunk the test” or “If I don’t start eating healthy, I may have a heart attack.”

-Although not the most pleasant ways to seduce ourselves into doing what must be done, punishment can also do the trick when it comes to motivation.
+Although not the most pleasant way to seduce ourselves into doing what must be done, punishment can also do the trick regarding motivation.

-What’s more—it’s not shameful to be driven by extrinsic rewards.
-Of course, the intrinsically rewarding sources are better and more sustainable in the long run, but it doesn’t mean that you can’t achieve your goals if you rely on external incentives.
-Because they seem to be more straight-forward and can bring foreseeable results, we all can and should use them to our advantage.
+What’s more – it’s not shameful to be driven by extrinsic rewards.
+Of course, the intrinsically rewarding sources are better and more sustainable in the long run, but it doesn’t mean you can’t achieve your goals if you rely on external incentives.
+Because they seem more straightforward and can bring foreseeable results, we all can and should use them to our advantage.

-You simply have to be mindful that doing something purely for the glory, fame, or money is not going to last.
+You simply must be mindful that doing something purely for glory, fame, or money will not last.
 Remember the hedonic treadmill?

 Maybe true success can only be found at the crossroads of both intrinsic and extrinsic motivation.
 That is, enjoy what you do and reap the benefits of recognition and respect.

 Don't have time for the full article?
 Read this.